btrask/stronglink/client/README.md

 This interface is used for syncing and is the recommended way for applications to talk to StrongLink repositories.

+Currently only a subset of endpoints are supported, although it's enough to use all of the basic features.

 **GET /sln/file/[algo]/[hash]**
 Returns the data of a given file.
 Clients should be aware this is arbitrary user data and potentially malicious.